password123456/setup-wordpress-with-security-best-practice/README.md

 2. Regular Updates
    - Keep plugins up-to-date to ensure you have the latest security patches.

-3. Disabled and Delete Unused Plugins
+3. Deactivate and Delete Unused Plugins
    - Even inactive plugins can pose a security risk, so remove them if they are not used.
    - Minimize Plugins: Use only the essential plugins

-## 6. Ensure WordPress, Including WordPress admin(/wp-admin), is Configured to Use HTTPS Only
+## 6. Ensure WordPress is Configured to Use HTTPS Only, Including the WordPress Admin
-Most modern websites are configured to operate over SSL (HTTPS).
+Today, most websites are configured to operate over SSL (HTTPS).
-However, sometimes web servers are mistakenly set up to handle both HTTP and HTTPS connections.
+However, some web servers may still be mistakenly set up to handle both HTTP and HTTPS connections.
 This can allow access to WordPress via both protocols, which is a security risk.
 WordPress, including WordPress Admin, should be forced to use HTTPS exclusively.

 **Audit:**